-(2) Mr. Burton has until January 1, 2025 to own a minimum of 1,000 Common Shares and January 1, 2029 to reach the equity ownership target.
+(2) Ms. Allan has until May 2, 2029 to reach the equity ownership target, Mr. Burton has until January 1, 2029 to reach the equity ownership target.
 Ms. Johnston has until May 5, 2026 to reach the equity ownership target.

 (3) Shares over which Directors have control or direction but which are not beneficially owned are excluded for the purpose of the equity ownership policy.
-The following shares have been excluded from the above table in relation to Mr. Hedges, 20,000 common shares; and Mr. O'Reilly, 1,828 common shares.
+The following shares have been excluded from the above table in relation to Mr. Hedges, 15,000 common shares.